 Commissioner Ambrose has also received national recognition for her outstanding leadership and vision in the field of child welfare.In 2011 Ambrose was the recipient of Casey Family Program’s Excellence in Leadership Award for her leadership in improving outcomes for children and families in Philadelphia, her successful community and government collaborations, and her national vision and leadership with regards to improving services to vulnerable children and families.

-Ms. Ambrose served as DHS Deputy Commissioner for Juvenile Justice Services from 2001 to 2005.
-During her tenure, Ms. Ambrose developed and led initiatives to reform and improve the juvenile justice system in Philadelphia.She was a tireless advocate for gender-specific services for girls entering the juvenile justice system and reduced chronic overcrowding at the Detention Center.
+A 1987 graduate of the Emory University School of Law, Ambrose began her career--and her advocacy efforts on behalf of at-risk youth--as an attorney for the Defender Association of Philadelphia.
+From there she served as DHS Deputy Commissioner for Juvenile Justice Services from 2001 to 2005.
+During her tenure as Deputy Commissioner, she developed and led initiatives to reform and improve Philadelphia’s juvenile justice system.She tirelessly promoted gender-specific services for girls entering the system and reduced chronic overcrowding at the City’s Detention Center.